Summer is here, and now’s the perfect time for a last minute family road trip!

-In addition to everything else, each park offers our Discovery Drop-in Program.
-Families with kids can join park staff for a Discovery Drop-in during the months of July and August.
+In addition to everything else, each park offers our Discovery program.
+Families with kids can join park staff for a Discovery program during the months of July and August.

-Discovery Guides help you to explore the park, observe plants and animals, and discover the wonders of nature.
+Discovery guides can help you to explore the park, observe plants and animals, and discover the wonders of nature.
 For more information keep an eye out for weekly calendar of events posted throughout the park.